-And you can get that serenity without being broke.
+You can be a good angler without being broke.
 In this article, I am reviewing seven of the best budget wading boots to support your angling.

 Wading boots are not just an angling accessory.
 Instead, they are an essential asset a fly fisher can have.
 They protect the feet from injuries and give grip on slippery surfaces.
 They are the difference between a good fishing trip and a bad one.